ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 ### Andy
 - Reproduced the Production Line Status Board layout for the company using CSS grid and implemented drag and drop functionalities for house cards to update their bays in the frontend.
-- Implemented user authentication and authorization system on the backend using jwt in cookies and setup frontend user management page and route protection based on user permissions.
+- Implemented user authentication and authorization system on the backend using JWT in cookies and setup frontend user management page and route protection based on user permissions.
 Also implemented the event log system functionality on backend and frontend.
 - Setup CI/CD pipeline using GitHub actions for backend and frontend and deployed our project on Render.
 Wrote tests for backend that runs during the workflow to ensure continuous integration before sending it to production.

 ### Justin
-- Created the initial BayCard component in React to represent houses on the Production Line Status Board.
-- Developed the "Add House" page, including designing a form to capture and validate user input, creating a backend API endpoint to handle POST requests for adding new houses to the MongoDB collection, and implementing an Async Thunk to update the Redux store.
+- Add House page: designed a form to capture and validate user input, created a backend API endpoint to handle POST requests for adding new houses to the MongoDB collection, and implemented an Async Thunk to update the Redux store.
-- Developed "Customers" functionality, including designing a form element to capture and validate user input, creating backend API endpoints to handle POST, GET, PUT, PATCH, and DELETE requests for manipulating the MongoDB customers collection, and connecting React and Redux frontend components to the backend APIs.
+- Customers functionality: designed a form element to capture and validate user input, created backend API endpoints to handle POST, GET, PUT, PATCH, and DELETE requests for manipulating the MongoDB customers collection, and connected React and Redux frontend components to the backend APIs.
-- Developed the "House Checklist" page featuring fillable form elements to capture user input.
-Designed a MongoDB schema to model the checklist document collection and created GET, PUT, and DELETE API endpoints for data manipulation.
-Additionally, implemented PDF generation and download functionality.
+- House Checklist page: created fillable form elements to capture user input, designed a MongoDB schema to model the checklist document collection, created GET, PUT, and DELETE API endpoints for data manipulation, and implemented PDF generation and download functionality.

 ### Ryan